frankclong/Messenger-Analyzer/README.md

 ## Next Steps/Features
 * Date range filter
-* Database cleanup option - in case the sample files/messages are loaded multiple times, need a function to clean it up or a way to prevent this
+* Explore database cleanup alternatives - currently looks through entire database for duplicates.
+Can we add a label to each document that represents the import whenever data is loaded?
+This way we can add a function that removes the last load and potentially faster query as you would not need to check docs from the same load...
 * More graphs...
 * Optimize word spectrum - consider analyzing a sample of the conversation instead of all of it?